 Medical records, diagnostic imaging, treatment plans, and bills document injury and care.
 Wage statements, tax returns, vocational assessments, and receipts for out‑of‑pocket expenses prove lost earnings and economic loss.
 These records help quantify damages for settlement or trial in semi‑truck accident claims

-When is it advisable to hire an attorney after a semi‑truck accident?
+When is it advisable to hire a lawyer after a semi‑truck accident?

 Related Articles